 Question 1:

 Patient response:

 Question 2:

 Patient response:

 Question 3:

 Patient response:

 Question 4:

 Patient response:

 Question 5:

 Patient response:

-6. Based upon the current information gathered, list possible medical conditions the patient may have.
+6. Based on the current information gathered, list possible medical conditions the patient may have.

 - 7. Checkmark the desired diagnostic tests on the Diagnostic Test Order Form to either confirm or rule out possible medical conditions.
 Submit the form to the lab technician.
 The lab technician will return the form with the results filled in.
 Remember your team only has 15 points worth of tests that can be ordered before a penalty is incurred. - 8.
-Review the information gathered so far and determine a set of follow-up questions for the patient.
+Review the information gathered so far, and determine a set of follow-up questions for the patient.

-Follow Up Consultation Question 1: Patient response: Question 2: Patient response: Question 3: Patient response:
+Patient Profile continued

+Follow-Up Consultation

+· · · · · · · · · · · · · · · · · ·

+Qu estion 1:

+Pat tient response:

+Qu sestion 2:

+tient response:

+Qu estion 3:

+tient response:

+estion 4:

+tient response:

+estion 5:

+tient response:

+Checkmark additional diagnostic tests on the Diagnostic Test Order Form to confirm your hunch or rule out other sibilities.
+Submit the form to the lab technician.
+The lab technician will return the form with the results filled in.
 Remember your team only has 15 points worth of tests that can be ordered before a penalty is incurred.

-10. Continue asking questions and ordering tests until a final, complete, and accurate diagnosis is made.
-Be sure to record each question, answer, test, and test result.
+10. Continue asking questions and ordering tests until a final, complete and accurate diagnosis is made.
+Be sure to receach question, answer, test and test result. cord

-11.In the final patient consult, provide the patient with the following information:
+11. In the final patient consult, provide the patient with the following information:

-a) Final diagnosis (name of condition):
+a.
+Final diagnosis (name of condition):

-Question 4:

-Question 5:

-Patient response:

-- b) Describe how the patient may have contracted the condition: - c) Using available resources, research and develop a treatment plan for this condition.
+b.
+Describe how the patient may have contracted the condition.

+c.
+Using available resources, research and develop a treatment plan for this condition.

+Patient Profile continued

-Diagnostic Tests
+Diagnostic Test Order Form

+Indicate area or organ: